 The Mongolian yurt (蒙古包, meng gu bao) — known as ger in Mongolian — is one of the world's most successful vernacular building types.
 This portable, round dwelling has been the home of Central Asian nomads for over two thousand years, providing shelter that is warm in winter, cool in summer, quick to assemble, and easy to transport.
 The design of the yurt represents a remarkable engineering achievement — a lightweight structure that withstands extreme weather conditions while maintaining a comfortable interior environment.
+The Mongolian term ger simply means "home" or "household," reflecting the yurt's central role in nomadic identity: it is not merely a shelter but the locus of family life, hospitality, and spiritual practice.
+The Chinese term meng gu bao (蒙古包), by contrast, describes the physical form: meng gu means "Mongolian" and bao means "bag" or "enclosure," emphasizing the tent-like appearance of the felt-covered structure.

 Structure and Construction

 The yurt consists of four main structural components: the lattice wall (哈那, khana), the roof poles (乌尼, uni), the compression ring (陶脑, tono), and the felt coverings.
 The lattice wall is made of interwoven wooden slats that can expand and contract, allowing the yurt to be folded into a compact bundle for transport.
 The roof poles radiate from the compression ring at the center of the roof to the top of the lattice wall, creating a conical roof structure.
 The compression ring, typically made of wood or metal, serves as the crowning element and allows light and smoke to escape.
+The materials for these components derive from the steppe environment itself: willow or birch saplings are harvested for the lattice slats, cut in the spring when the sap is running so the bark can be peeled easily; roof poles are made from longer, straighter branches; and the tono ring requires the largest single piece of wood in the entire structure, often sourced from a carefully selected tree that is split and carved with traditional tools over several days.

 The wooden frame is covered with layers of felt made from sheep's wool, which provides exceptional insulation.
 In winter, two or three layers of felt are used, creating a warm interior even when outside temperatures drop below -30 degrees Celsius.
 In summer, the felt layers are reduced and the lower edges of the covering can be rolled up to allow cooling breezes to enter.
 The felt is held in place by ropes made of horsehair or wool, which are tightened around the circumference of the yurt.
+The process of making felt (эсгий, esgii) is itself a community ritual: sheared wool is spread evenly on a reed mat, moistened with hot water or whey, rolled tightly, and then rolled back and forth by several people for hours until the fibers mat together into a dense, water-resistant fabric.
+The finished felt is naturally antimicrobial, breathable, and remarkably durable — a well-maintained felt covering can last for decades.

 "The Mongolian yurt is a masterpiece of minimalist design.
 In its structure, every part serves multiple purposes; in its use, every space is optimized for function.
 The yurt is not just a dwelling but a complete living system, adapted perfectly to the nomadic way of life on the vast Eurasian steppe."